incf-nidash/dash/README.md

 dash
 ====

-General purpose for the INCF ni-dash [NeuroImaging DataSharing] task force.
+General purpose for the INCF NIDASH (NeuroImaging DAta SHaring) task force.
 This is the place to put documents about the description of the projects.